Last Updated on November 10, 2021

 Total realtor fees = $16,600

-Other real estate agencies are known to advertise a lower cost to realtor fees, but they also confront similar problems.
+There are low-fee real estate brokerages in the market, but they also encounter these problems.
 Realtors who know a home has a lower commission may avoid showing clients those houses.
 Negotiating a realtor fee requires understanding that the lower the fee, the less other realtors will be interested in showing their clients your home.

 If time isn’t as much of an issue, or you’re willing to do a lot of self promotion, putting your home for sale by owner is a potential way to save on realtor fees.
-You just need to ensure you’re prepared to do the work of answering phone calls and inquiries, showing your house, having open houses, and dealing with all offers and negotiations yourself.
+You just need to ensure you’re prepared to do the work yourself.
+You also need to prepare to wait longer and spend more time selling your home.

 Do I Need A Realtor to Buy a Home?